At a Glance

 ✨Tip Number 1

-Make sure to highlight your relevant experience in passive fire protection during any conversations or interviews.
-Discuss specific projects you've worked on and the standards you adhered to, as this will demonstrate your expertise and commitment to quality.
+Make sure to highlight your relevant experience in passive fire protection during any conversations you have.
+Discuss specific projects you've worked on and the standards you've upheld, as this will demonstrate your capability to meet the high expectations of our client.

 ✨Tip Number 2